Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 1. State if IP addresses are being logged
 1. Specify clearly what data (including whether it is aggregated, pseudonymized or anonymized) is:
-    - Collected and retained by the operator (and for how long)
+    - Collected and retained by the operator, and for what period it is retained
     - Shared with partners
     - Shared, sold or rented to third-parties
 1. Specify any exceptions to the above, for example technically malicious or